Itinerant quantum critical point with frustration and non-Fermi-liquid: Correlation ratio close to QCP

-As shown in Fig.~\ref{fig:Rc-ratio}, the crossing points of the $R$ determine the position of the QCP.
-Here we have purposely chosen the scaling relation between system size and inverse temperature as $\beta=L^{2}/9$, to be consistent with the fact that the QCP has dynamic exponent $z=2$.
-The crossing point of $R(L)$ points to the critical point at $h_c=1.84(1)$.
+As shown in Fig.~\ref{fig:Rc-ratio}, the crossing points of the $R_c$ and $R_b$ determine the position of the QCP.
+Here we have purposely chosen the scaling relation between system size and inverse temperature as $\beta=L$.
+The crossing point of $R(L)$ points to the critical point at $h_c=1.83(1)$.